How ConsumerAffairs uses cookies

 Online and phone

-Perfectly Fast Moving is a great pick if you need help packing on a tight timeline.
+Perfectly Fast Moving can be a great pick if you need help packing on a tight timeline.
 Its crews are known for working quickly and efficiently, getting your belongings boxed up and ready to go without slowing things down.
 The company also offers unpacking and storage if you want a more hands-off move.

 Pros